MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ## Compute Author H-Index

-The raw sample data **small_radio_json.json** file captures the audience for a radio station and has a variety of columns.
-In this section, you transform the data to only retrieve specific columns from the dataset.
+In this section, you compute h-index for all authors using SQL blocks.

 1. First, create an author-paper-citation view.
 Paste the following code in a new cell.
 Press the **SHIFT + ENTER** keys to run the code in this block.